replicatedhq/troubleshoot.sh/docs/source/collect/certificates.md

 secrets to use to find matching Secrets acrossing different namespaces.
 If specified, Secrets in the list will be collected.

-The secrets field at the collector level accepts the following parameters:
+The secrets field at the collector level accepts a list of objects with parameters:
   - ##### `name` (required)
     The name of the Secret.
   - ##### `namespaces` (required)
     The namespaces where the Secret exists.
 If multiple namespaces are specified, all matching Secrets from these namespaces will be collected.

 ##### `configMaps` (Optional)
-configMaps to use to find matching ConfigMaps acrossing different namespaces.
+configMaps to use to find matching ConfigMaps across different namespaces.
 If specified, ConfigMaps in the list will be collected.

-The configMaps field at the collector level accepts the following parameters:
+The configMaps field at the collector level accepts a list of objects with parameters:
   - ##### `name` (required)
     The name of the configMap.
   - ##### `namespaces` (required)